Lifailon/PowerShell.HardwareMonitor/README.md

 - Start background process to constant send sensors to the database.

-> 💡 Administrator rights are required for CIM (default) and Library (raw version)

-Pre-configure the script and check the database for data availability (script is located in the directory with the module).

-Change the script `Write-Database.ps1` for local or remote data collection (select the data source using the module parameters):
+Pre-configure the script `Write-Database.ps1` (script is located in the directory with the module) for local or remote data collection (select the data source using the module parameters) and **check the database for data availability**.

 **Local**: